livechat/design-system/src/components/InAppMessage/InAppMessageBase.md

-InApps are pop-up that communicate information allowing the user to maintain the context of a particular task.
+InAppMessages are pop-up that communicate information allowing the user to maintain the context of a particular task.
 They should be used sparingly as they disable the rest of the application until a required action has been taken.

-InApps may be dismissed in 3 ways:
+InAppMessages may be dismissed in 3 ways:
 <ul>
-  <li>Using the “x” in the upper right corner of the InApp</li>
+  <li>Using the “x” in the upper right corner of the InAppMessage</li>
   <li>Pressing the ESC key</li>
-  <li>Clicking / touching outside of the InApp area</li>
+  <li>Clicking / touching outside of the InAppMessage area</li>
 </ul>

 ```js